lubomir-angelov/ai_co_scientist/README.md

 ### News

+- **2025-07-22**: 📄 Added support for Ollama LLM.
+Now you can use any Ollama-supported models.
+Thanks [@yeahdongcn](https://github.com/yeahdongcn) for your contribution!
 - **2025-07-03**: 📄 Added support for LiteLLM LLM.
 Now you can use any LiteLLM-supported models.
 Thanks [@axion66](https://github.com/axion66) for your contribution!
 - **2025-06-25**: 📄 Added backend support for Azure OpenAI.
 Thanks [@sufiyan-ahmed](https://github.com/sufiyan-ahmed) for your contribution!
 - **2025-05-21**: 📄 Added support for vLLM LLM.
 Now you can use any vLLM-supported models and your local checkpoint models.
 Check out the [example notebook](https://github.com/octotools/octotools/blob/main/examples/notebooks/baseball_query_local_model_qwen.ipynb) for more details.
 - **2025-05-19**: 📄 A great re-implementation of the OctoTools framework is available [here](https://github.com/themtok/autogen-octotools)!
 Thank you [Maciek Tokarski](https://github.com/themtok) for your contribution!
-- **2024-05-03**: 🏆 Excited to announce that OctoTools won the Best Paper Award at the [KnowledgeNLP Workshop - NAACL 2025](https://knowledge-nlp.github.io/naacl2025/index.html)!
+- **2024-05-03**: 🏆 Excited to announce that OctoTools won the Best Paper Award at the [NAACL 2025 - KnowledgeNLP Workshop](https://knowledge-nlp.github.io/naacl2025/index.html)!
 Check out our oral presentation slides [here](https://lupantech.github.io/docs/KnowledgeNLP_2025.05.03.pdf).
 - **2025-05-01**: 📚 A comprehensive tutorial on OctoTools is now available [here](https://github.com/octotools/octotools/tree/main/tutorials).
 Special thanks to [@fikird](https://github.com/fikird) for creating this detailed guide!
 - **2025-04-19**: 📦 Released Python package on PyPI at [pypi.org/project/octotoolkit](https://pypi.org/project/octotoolkit)!
 Check out the [installation guide](https://github.com/octotools/octotools?tab=readme-ov-file#installation) for more details.
 - **2025-04-17**: 🚀 Support for a broader range of LLM engines is available now!
 See the full list of supported LLM engines [here](https://github.com/octotools/octotools?tab=readme-ov-file#supported-llm-engines).